bd3young/TeamLeadApp/README.md

 # TeamLead

-An Application used to automate the creations of Rotation sheets for an individual in a leadership position.
+An Application used to automate the creation of shift sheets and make creating rotations easy for the User.

 ## Key Features

 - Add, Edit, and Delete Officers
 - Add, Edit, and Delete Checklist Tasks
+- Add, Edit, and Delete Rotations
 - Add, Edit, and Delete Postions
 - Creates AM and PM lists of currently working Officers
 - Keeps track of notes on Officers
 - Keeps track of breaks and lunchs
 - Keeps track of tasks throught the day
+- Allows the user to create rotations that have lists of the positions
-- Allows currently working Officers the be assaigned to positions
+- Allows currently working Officers the be assaigned to positions within a rotation

 ## How To Use